CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

   + **Date of Last Modification**: Displays the date and time when the file was last modified.
   + **Name of File**: The name of the file or directory being listed.

 The sought after permissions "read for the owner, no permissions for groups, and executable only for everyone else" are represented as: **-r-------x**.
-From the listed files and permissions, there are four (4) files with these:
+From the listed files and permissions, there are four (4) files that match:

 *Illustration of the Four Files.*
 ![chrome_ksyR0lfMGk](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/bd343d4c-2d82-4431-957a-a86fe9cdfecc)